Sweet Potato Blondies (Gluten Free)

 Substitute honey for maple syrup if desired.

 The almond flour is the best flour for these.
 If necessary, use 2 tablespoons coconut flour in its place.
+Try these Paleo Bars too!

 The eggs are vital to binding these gluten free sweet potato bars together.
 An egg replacement or flax eggs do not work.